pinobatch/numism/docs/roadmap.md

 once I filled 19 out of 20 on Game Boy, I felt ready to proceed to the NES.

-1. Find 3 more No$nes misbehaviors
+1. Get NESten running
-2. Get NESten running
+2. Run Blargg tests in rew.
 3. Run Blargg tests in NESticle
 4. Run Blargg tests in loopyNES
 5. Run Blargg tests in NESten